 Certain kinds of headaches can be the consequence of neck issues like injury, inflammation, chronic neck tension, etc.

-Injury to the neck muscles or ligaments can cause cervicogenic headaches, also known as secondary headaches.
+- Injury: Injury to the neck muscles or ligaments can cause cervicogenic headaches, also known as secondary headaches.

-Inflammation of the muscles, nerves, tendons or joints can cause cervicogenic headaches.
+- Inflammation: Inflammation of the muscles, nerves, tendons or joints can cause cervicogenic headaches.

-Muscle contractions in the neck area, face or scalp due to strain, stress, tiredness, etc., can cause headaches.
+- Chronic Neck Tension: Muscle contractions in the neck area, face or scalp due to strain, stress, tiredness, etc., can cause headaches.

-Treating a pinched nerve in the neck
+Treating a Pinched Nerve in the Neck

 Physical Therapy